Brad Childress

 Brad Childress (born June 27, 1956) is an American former football coach.
 He worked for over 40 years as a coach for various college programs and National Football League (NFL) franchises.
 He was the offensive coordinator for Wisconsin from 1994 to 1998, the offensive coordinator for the Philadelphia Eagles from 1999 to 2005, the head coach of the Minnesota Vikings from 2006 to 2010, the offensive coordinator for the Cleveland Browns in 2012, and the offensive coordinator for the Kansas City Chiefs in 2016.

 Early life

-He attended high school at the Marmion Academy in Aurora, Illinois.
-Childress is a 1978 graduate of Eastern Illinois University, where he preceded current Denver Broncos head coach Sean Payton.
+Childress attended high school at the Marmion Academy in Aurora, Illinois.
+He is a 1978 graduate of Eastern Illinois University, where he preceded current Denver Broncos head coach Sean Payton.
 Childress attended Eastern Illinois after playing quarterback and wide receiver at the University of Illinois.
 Childress suffered an injury before ever playing for Eastern Illinois.
 He was one of three Eastern Illinois University alumni who have been head coaches in the NFL, along with Sean Payton and Mike Shanahan.

 Prior to his hiring by the Vikings, Childress had worked exclusively as an offensive coach, working his way up through the ranks at various colleges and NFL organizations, first as a position coach, culminating with his offensive coordinator position with the Eagles.